zzDRT/PredictiveModeling/pm_service_api_batch.md

 ## Submit a job against an uploaded modeler stream file

-Call PUT for your job definition to put it in the execution
+To put a job in the execution queue, use the `PUT` command:
-queue:

 ```
 PUT https://{PA Bluemix load balancer URL}/pm/v1/jobs/{job